A Vision for Fitness at USC

 Moving Out into the California Sunshine

-Deep in the caverns of what are the chemical laboratories of the USC Viterbi School of Engineering, Tiffany Truong ’16 is absorbed in understanding and replicating the stupefying complexity of nature.
+Deep in the chemical laboratories of the USC Viterbi School of Engineering, Tiffany Truong is absorbed in understanding and replicating the stupefying complexity of nature.

-Lithe and earnest among chemical reactors and microelectronics, the chemical engineering major makes it look easy.
+Moving confidently among chemical reactors and microelectronics, the chemical engineering major makes it look easy.
 But the process requires levels of concentration that strain body and mind.
-She looks at the clock.
-It’s seven.
-She sheds her lab coat and jogs to Parking Structure B, where the music is pumping and more than 50 students clad in black have gathered to claim an entire floor of the parking lot.
+She checks the time.
+It’s 7 p.m.
+Truong tidies her workspace, sheds her lab coat, laces up her running shoes and jogs over to Parking Structure B, where the music is pumping and more than 50 students have gathered.

-Truong and Chaotic 3 are part of a university-wide movement led by students and administrators alike to re-imagine the campus as a playground for recreation and exercise.
+Truong and Chaotic 3 are part of a university-wide movement that re-imagines campus as a playground for recreation and exercise.